 Our office is out of network with all insurance companies so we have no contract or agreement with your insurance company but you as the policyholder do.
 We file primary and secondary (if applicable) dental insurance claims as a courtesy to our patients.
 It is essential that you provide current and accurate insurance information so that we may file your claim properly.
 Failure to do so can result in the claim being denied by insurance and you having to pay 100% of the treatment cost.

-We do not know how your insurance company processes claims nor do we know exactly what your insurance company will pay on a claim.
+Because we are out of their networks, the insurance companies will not share their reimbursement fee schedules with us but they must share them with you when requested.
 Our treatment plans are based on your child’s dental needs to achieve the best overall outcome.
 The parent/responsible party is ultimately responsible for payment of all treatment costs not covered by or denied by insurance.
-For larger treatment plans and those requiring General Anesthesia we will submit for a pre-determination from your insurer to see what they will cover and at what percentage before beginning treatment.
+For larger treatment plans and those requiring General Anesthesia we can submit a pre-determination to your insurer to see what procedures they will cover and at what percentage before beginning treatment.
 A Pre-D takes 2-4 weeks for an insurer to complete and return to our office.

 Important Dental Insurance Facts

 Fact 1– No Insurance pays 100% of all procedures: Dental insurance is meant to be an aid to offset some of the cost of receiving dental care.
 Many consumers think that their dental insurance pays 100% of all dental fess and this is not true.
-Most plans pay approximately 50% to 80% of the average total fee, less your deductibles.
+Most plans pay between 50% to 80% of the average total fee, less your per patient deductibles.
 Some pay less, very few pay more.
 The coverage amount is determined by your insurance co.’s reimbursement fee schedule which is determined by the plan that has been negotiated between the employer and the insurance company.
 Lower cost insurance plans pay less in coverage.